Killeroo/aws_install_scripts/README.md

 # mariadb_galera_install_scripts
-A set of Bash scripts for setting up a mariadb galera cluster on blank Ubuntu machine or instance
+A set of Bash scripts for setting up a mariadb galera cluster on blank Ubuntu machine

+Fill fields in setup.cnf

-To install galera run:
+Then, to install galera run:

-`sudo bash install.sh [node_num] [node_ip] [cluster_addresses]`

-To test cluster:

-`sudo bash test.sh`

-To start and stop node:

-`sh start.sh`

-and

-`sh stop.sh`

-For current galera status use

-`sudo bash status`
+`sudo bash install.bash`